 Caves, Rafts, Bridges — and Bluebirds

 Go north towards Mt.
 Adams Country and spend the morning hours on an exploration of the Guler Ice Cave or an adventurous trail hike.
 Then go whitewater rafting on the White Salmon River in the afternoon to make a refreshing day of it.
-Elk Ridge Golf Course offers stunning views along the links-style course in Carson, to the west.
+Our many waterways around the country have great bridges to catch great photo opps.
 Far to the east, Bickleton boasts a large bluebird population which can be viewed along their hiking trails and open prairie.
-Spring is the prime time to visit the birds.
+Spring is the prime time to visit the bluebirds to hear their songs.

 Who doesn't love to camp as a way to connect with the natural world?
 There's a long tradition of camping in the Gorge — from backpacking to RVs.
 Everyone finds a different balance between their rugged, inner wild and the joy of a few luxuries.
 Stop by to see us — we can suggest options for whatever level of comfort you desire.
 But regardless of your go-to camping style, please tread lightly on our natural and cultural resources, keep other people's experience in mind, and generally remember to recreate with respect!